Russia’s war on Ukraine has some Christians wondering: Is this the end of the world?

 “There are a lot of people who are cheaply saying [Russia’s war in Ukraine] is prophetically significant,” Hummel said.
 “You get some credibility for saying prophetic things are happening, but they lose credibility if they try to specify anything.
 A lot of these people don’t have a clear sense of what the U.S. should be doing, but they want the credibility of saying they’re on the right side of interpreting these things.”

-Recent events have given rise to older narratives about Russia, but they’ve also scrambled them, said Amy Frykholm, a senior editor for The Christian Century magazine and author of “Rapture Culture: Left Behind in Evangelical America.”
+Recent events have given rise to older narratives about Russia, but they’ve also scrambled them, said Amy Frykholm, a senior editor for the Christian Century magazine and author of “Rapture Culture: Left Behind in Evangelical America.”
 Frykholm said recent events have complicated how people see Russia’s role in the end times, including how some right-wing commentators have been more complimentary of Putin’s actions.

 Within the past decade, Trump’s rise to power also had some altering prophetic predictions, she said, because he didn’t fit with past narratives about how the world was going to end and Christians would be raptured, and he didn’t also quite represent a theology where conservative Christians seek power themselves.